apache/druid/docs/tutorials/tutorial-extern.md

 ### Query to export data

-Run the following query to export query results to the path:
+Open a new tab and run the following query to export query results to the path:
 `/tmp/druid/wiki_example`.
 The path must be a subdirectory of the `druid.export.storage.baseDir`.